citp/privacy-policy-historical/j/jo/joa/joann.com.md

 This Privacy Policy is subject to revision and changes.
 If you object to any changes, you must stop doing business with us, including business on our web site.
 Your continued use of our web site, or your continued business with us at our retail stores, will indicate your acknowledgment of the changes and agreement to be bound by the terms and conditions of the Privacy Policy, as revised.

-This policy was last updated in February, 2014.
+This policy was last updated in July, 2014.

 Back to top